Key Points

 Six Sigma is an improvement philosophy and methodology for improving all the processes in your organization.
 The two major approaches and methodologies are DMAIC (Define, Measure, Analyze, Improve, Control) and DFSS.

-DMAIC is designed to improve processes in a continuous and incremental manner.
+DMAIC is designed to improve processes continuously and incrementally.
 DFSS focuses on significant redesign of a product or process as well as the design of a new product or process with the intent of achieving a defect-free or Six Sigma level of quality.

-There are a number of different methodologies under the DFSS umbrella.
+There are several different methodologies under the DFSS umbrella.
 Here is a list of common acronyms and their definitions.

 1. DMADV: Define, Measure, Analyze, Design, Verify